-High Highly likely to happen and significant

-impact on child.
+High-Highly likely to happen and significant impact on child.

-Medium Either highly likely to happen or significant

-impact on child.
+Medium - Either highly likely to happen or significant impact on child.

-Low Less likely to happen and less of an

-impact on child.
+Low - Less likely to happen and less of an impact on child.

-Ask the groups to write the risks on different colour post-it notes according to the nature of the risk, and add the post-its to the flipchart paper.
+Ask the groups to write the risks on different colour sticky notes according to the nature of the risk and add the sticky notes to the flipchart paper.

-Bring the groups back together and ask each group to present their map of post-its to the others.
+Bring the groups back together and ask each group to present their map of sticky notes to the others.
 Allow each group five minutes for presentation.